Information Theoretic cutting of a cake: Divide and Choose

 In a practical scenario it is quite reasonable to assume that Alice uses the information selfishly in order to maximize her gain.
 Therefore we can define the selfish gain $\gsel_A(R)$ to be the maximum gain Alice can obtain limiting the communication rate to a value $R$, i.e.\

-In practice, this scenario is more applicable when Alice spies over Bob's valuations with a spying rate $R$ (in a single round $r=1$).
-Note that we assume that Bob always chooses the piece he likes more with no concern about Alice's gain.
+Bob always chooses the piece he likes more with no concern about Alice's gain.
 Let $\gsel_B(R)$ denote the gain associated with Bob in this case.
-Since we want to study the equitablity of the division (a fairness criterion discussed at the beginning of the introduction), we define the difference between these two gains as
+Since we want to study the equitability of the division (a fairness criterion discussed at the beginning of the introduction), we define the difference between these two gains as

 A spying rate $R$ results in an equitable division if $\dsel(R)=0$.